DataDog/dd-sdk-reactnative/README.md

 - If you use the [`react-native-navigation`][5] library, then add the `@datadog/mobile-react-native-navigation` package and follow the [setup instructions][6].
 - If you use the [`react-navigation`][7] library, then add the `@datadog/mobile-react-navigation` package and follow the [setup instructions][8].

+Refer to the [`react navigation example apps`](https://github.com/DataDog/dd-sdk-reactnative-examples) to see an implementation.

 ## Track custom attributes

 You can attach user information to all RUM events to get more detailed information from your RUM sessions.